When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: Background

 \subsection{AI Learning Companions and Teachable Agents}

-AIED research has explored AI as learning partner through multiple paradigms.
-Learning companions engage students in collaborative activities~\cite{abdelghani2024gpt3,moribe2025imitating}.
+AIED research has explored AI as a learning partner through multiple paradigms.
+Learning companions, for instance, engage students in collaborative activities~\cite{chan1988studying,abdelghani2024gpt3,moribe2025imitating,chen2025vtutor_aied,chen2025vtutor_latscale}, extending early visions of the computer as a peer-like partner rather than only a tutor.
 Teachable agents leverage the ``prot\'eg\'e effect,'' where students learn by teaching an AI~\cite{biswas2005learning,lyu2025teachable}, echoing Papert's constructionist insight that building external artifacts deepens understanding~\cite{papert1980mindstorms}.
 Yan~\cite{yan2025passive} proposes a framework for agentic AI as socio-cognitive teammate.
 Multi-agent architectures have been explored for conversation-based assessment~\cite{hou2025llm} and orchestration~\cite{holstein2019codesign}.
 However, all existing work focuses on \emph{designed} interactions where researchers specify roles and protocols.
 We observe what happens when these constraints are removed.